BlairLAdams/RPi5/mkdocs/docs/RPi5.md

 ### Raspberry Pi OS Lite
 A minimal Debian-based distribution selected for its headless, lightweight footprint.
 It is flashed to a microSD card and accessed via SSH to emulate edge deployment conditions.

+### Visual Studio Code (Remote)
+Remote SSH integration with VS Code allows the developer to manage the Pi from a desktop environment.
+This supports inline Git usage, terminal access, and Python development directly on the target system.

 ### Git
 All scripts, configurations, and dashboards are tracked in a Git repository.
 SSH keys manage secure access, enabling rollback, collaboration, and infrastructure versioning.

-### Visual Studio Code (Remote)
-Remote SSH integration with VS Code allows the developer to manage the Pi from a desktop environment.
-This supports inline Git usage, terminal access, and Python development directly on the target system.
+### Python (venv)
+Used throughout for **ETL scripting**, orchestration, and integration.
+A dedicated virtual environment (`~/scr/venv`) contains core libraries like `polars`, `sqlalchemy`, and `pint`.

 ### PostgreSQL
 Serves as the **OLTP data store** for sensor readings, reference tables, and structured logs.
 Its schema follows the **medallion architecture** (bronze and silver), enabling clear data lineage and progressive refinement.

-### Python
+### PostGIS
-Used throughout for **ETL scripting**, orchestration, and integration.
-A dedicated virtual environment (`~/scr/venv`) contains core libraries like `polars`, `sqlalchemy`, and `pint`.
+An extension to PostgreSQL that enables advanced **geospatial data support**.
+PostGIS allows the stack to handle spatial queries, store geometries (points, lines, polygons), and perform GIS-style analytics.
+It is ideal for modeling field assets, service areas, and location-based events directly within the relational database.
+Let me

 ### Node Exporter
 Lightweight exporter that exposes live Linux system metrics (CPU, RAM, disk, network) on port `:9100`.